Christian Bethancourt Player Props: Rays vs. Padres

 Christian Bethancourt At The Plate

-- Bethancourt has nine doubles, seven home runs and six walks while batting .227.
+- Bethancourt has nine doubles, seven home runs and six walks while hitting .227.

-- In 15.9% of his games this season, he has hit a home run, and 4.4% of his trips to the dish.
+- Looking at the 45 games he has played this season, he's went deep in seven of them (15.6%), and in 4.3% of his trips to the plate.

-- In 27.3% of his games this season, Bethancourt has had at least one RBI.
-He's picked up more than one in 9.1% and driven in three or more of his team's runs in two contests.
+- Bethancourt has had an RBI in 12 games this year (26.7%), including four multi-RBI outings (8.9%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.